 How to check your clutch fluid

-The level and colour considerations are the same as the brake fluid, it should be a golden colour without blemishes or dark spots.
+The level and colour considerations are the same as the brake fluid.
+It should be a golden colour without blemishes or dark spots.

 How to check your car’s coolant

-- Do not overfill as too much coolant can cause high pressures to build up in the expansion tank, and leak out.
+- Do not overfill.
+Too much coolant can cause high pressures to build up in the expansion tank and leak out.

-An engine needs adequate lubrication to run, oil coats all the surfaces in the engine and drastically reduces friction and thus reduces heat.
+An engine needs adequate lubrication to run, as oil coats all the surfaces in the engine and drastically reduces friction and thus reduces heat.
 If the engine oil is allowed to run out, terminal engine damage will occur.

 Read more about when to change your engine oil in our blog.

-Unlike the other fluids, the engine oil is not stored in a reservoir at the top of the engine bay, after the oil has cycled through the engine providing lubrication, it drains back into the sump.
+Unlike the other fluids, the engine oil is not stored in a reservoir at the top of the engine bay.
+After the oil has cycled through the engine, providing lubrication, it drains back into the sump.

 How to check your engine oil level

-To check your engine oil locate the dipstick.
-It is usually fitted with a bright yellow or white handle, it will be either on the front or side of the engine, the latter for rear or some 4-wheel drive cars.
+- To check your engine oil, locate the dipstick.
+It is usually fitted with a bright yellow or white handle.
+It will be either on the front or side of the engine, the latter for rear or some 4-wheel drive cars.

-Re-insert the stick, ensuring it is firmly seated back in place.
+- Re-insert the stick, ensuring it is firmly seated back in place.
 Remove carefully once again and check the level.

-The filler oil cap is usually located on the top of the engine, marked "oil" or with a small oil can symbol.
-When you remove the oil cap, check for milky residue, this could be a symptom of head gasket failure and should not be ignored.
+- The filler oil cap is usually located on the top of the engine, marked "oil" or with a small oil can symbol.
+When you remove the oil cap, check for milky residue.
+This could be a symptom of head gasket failure and should not be ignored.

-It is important not to overfill the engine oil, as it may cause the excess to be forced out when the engine is running.
+Note: Don't overfill the engine oil, as it may cause the excess to be forced out when the engine is running.

-Power steering fluid
+5. Power steering fluid